 Looking back to the two recessions prior to the Great Recession, the data shows that investors fared significantly better than you might expect.

-The recession during the dot-com bust lasted just nine months—from the beginning of March 2001 through November 2001—during which time the S&P 500 declined 7.3% (including reinvested dividends).
+The recession during the dot-com bust lasted just nine months—from the beginning of March 2001 through November 2001—during which time the S&P 500 declined 7.3% (including reinvested dividendsA cash payment to investors who own stock in the company.).
 We saw an almost 7% decline in the S&P from its July-end high in the middle of this past month alone.
 It’s simply not something you can avoid.
 Think of it as a cost of doing the business of investing.

 The experience in the nine-month-long 1990–1991 recession was markedly different.
 By the time it was declared over in March 1991, the S&P had gained 7.2%.

 You can see in the chart below how an investment in the S&P 500 would have performed during each of the last three recessions.